mrspecht/mrspecht/README.md

 deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
 Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.
+I also revise curricula and develop resources that make learning more effective.

 My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
 Beyond empowering